Cataract Eye Surgery in Columbus, Ohio

 While there is no pain associated with cataracts, there are several symptoms that indicate failing vision including:

 - Blurred/hazy vision

 - Sensitivity to glare

 - A feeling of “film” over the eye(s)

 - A temporary improvement in near vision

 Vision loss from cataracts can often be corrected with prescription glasses and contact lenses.
-For people who are significantly affected by cataracts, replacement surgery may be the preferred method of treatment.
-During cataract replacement, the most common surgical procedure in the country, the lens is removed and replaced with an artificial one called an intraocular lens or IOL.
+If you are significantly affected, cataract replacement is one of the most common surgical procedures in the country.

 What is the procedure for surgery?

 Prior to surgery, a combination of local and/or topical anesthesia and IV sedation are used.
 During surgery, a small ultrasonic probe is inserted into the eye to break up the cloudy lens into tiny pieces and gently remove the pieces from the eye.
 After the lens is removed, it is replaced with a clear artificial lens called an intraocular lens (IOL).

 IOLs are made of a flexible material so the lens can easily be folded, implanted, and then unfolded to its original shape after it is in place in the eye.